-Steve Jobs – Steve Jobs, founder and CEO of Apple, is cut from a different mold than Frank and Michael.
-Steve is known as a aggressive, demanding and sometimes brutal leader.
-An entrepreneur, inventor, and creative genius, I am fascinated by his ability to build deep customer loyalty.
+- Steve Jobs – The founder and CEO of Apple is cut from a different mold than Frank and Michael.
+Steve is known as an aggressive, demanding, and sometimes brutal leader.
+He is an entrepreneur, inventor, and creative genius, and I am fascinated by his ability to build deep customer loyalty.

-Truett Kathy – the founder of Chick-fil-A would make this list for no other reason than creating my favorite fast food chain, chicken sandwich, and breakfast.
-The fact that he is unabashed about his Christian principals is an added bonus.
+- Truett Cathy – the founder of Chick-fil-A would make this list for no other reason than creating my favorite fast-food chain, chicken sandwich, and breakfast.
+The fact that he is unabashed about his Christian principles is an added bonus.
 Despite constant criticism for lost revenues, Truett has been unwavering in his decision to keep Chick-fil-A closed on Sunday so that employees can attend Church and spend time with their families.
 I love the fact that Chick-fil-A also sponsors the Peach Bowl.
 I don’t know why, I just think that’s cool and a little out of the box from what others would expect from a committed Christian CEO.

 In conclusion, let me mention that there is nothing that has surprised me more than the willingness of CEOs and successful entrepreneurs to share their knowledge, and even mentor, “up and comers” like myself.
 The vast majority are incredibly generous with their time and passionate about helping others.
 For that, I am truly grateful.
-I have learned nearly everything about business from individuals like those listed above who I’ve already had the opportunity to spend a bit of time with (if you want to know who some of the key ones are, take a look at Three Pillar’s board of directors.
+I have learned nearly everything about business from individuals like those listed above who I’ve already had the opportunity to spend a bit of time with.